testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 #### Overriding `data-testid`

-The `...ByTestId` functions in `dom-testing-library` use the attribute `data-testid` by default, following the precedent set by [React Native Web](https://github.com/testing-library/react-testing-library/issues/1) which uses a `testID` prop to emit a `data-testid` attribute on the element, and
+The `...ByTestId` functions in `DOM Testing Library` use the attribute `data-testid` by default, following the precedent set by [React Native Web](https://github.com/testing-library/react-testing-library/issues/1) which uses a `testID` prop to emit a `data-testid` attribute on the element, and